 Walking is a gentle way to get into exercising.
 You may want to start by walking 5 to 10 minutes and build from there.
 Keep in mind that you should talk with your doctor before starting any type of exercise.

 Practice mind-body-spirit techniques.
 Mind-body-spirit techniques, such as yoga, meditation, visualization, tai chi, chi gong, prayer and singing are practices that help restore our bodies, calm our minds and reignite our hope during stress filled days.
 Many hospitals and cancer centers now provide information on these techniques and groups in which to practice.
 For more information, read our “Cancer and Yoga” and “Relaxation Techniques and Mind/Body Practices” fact sheets.

 Here’s a simple breathing exercise that you can try.

 - Sitting down, place one hand on your chest and the other over your navel.

 - Take three breaths and observe your breathing.
 For most people, the chest area tends to rise more than the abdomen.

 - Now, take in a deep breath and extend your abdomen.
-Picture your lungs as long, narrow balloons, filling up from the end to the front, and from the bottom to the top.
+Picture your lungs as long, narrow balloons, filling up from the back to the front and from the bottom to the top.

 - Hold the breath and silently count to five; then, exhale loudly.